CapSherb/Portfolio/README.md

     - Angle of line in degrees

 # LinkLists:
 Project using linked lists to store an array of user input numbers.
+I/O through IDE console
  - Basic functionalities of linked lists:
     - Append number to end of list
     - Add number to beginning of list